Meet Dr. Chaudhury

 How Therapy Works

-I am happy to speak with you about any questions or concerns you may have about beginning therapy.
+All of our clinicians strive to maintain a warm and non-judgmental stance in therapy.
+We are happy to speak with you about any questions or concerns you may have about beginning therapy.

 Cognitive-Behavioral Therapy (CBT) is a collaborative, solutions-oriented psychological treatment that has been demonstrated to be highly effective for the treatment of anxiety and depression in all age groups.
 CBT highlights that our our beliefs, interpretations, and perceptions of life events shape our feelings and behaviors.

 In session, we will work actively together to identify and change problematic thoughts and behaviors in order to reduce anxiety and improve your mood.
 Our clinicians often assign between-session homework assignments to help generalize skills acquired in session.